-(d) An owner of agricultural assets or beginning farmer may terminate a rental agreement, 5.22 including a share rent agreement, for reasonable cause upon approval of the authority.
-If a 5.23 rental agreement is terminated without the fault of the owner of agricultural assets, the tax 5.24 credits shall not be retroactively disallowed.
-In determining reasonable cause, the authority 5.25 must look at which party was at fault in the termination of the agreement.
-If the authority 5.26 determines the owner of agricultural assets did not have reasonable cause, the owner of 5.27 agricultural assets must repay all credits received as a result of the rental agreement to the 5.28 commissioner of revenue.
-The repayment is additional income tax for the taxable year in 5.29 which the authority makes its decision or when a final adjudication under subdivision 5, 5.30 paragraph (a), is made, whichever is later.
-5.31 exceeds this limitation, the excess is a beginning farmer incentive credit carryover according 6.1 to section 290.06, subdivision 37.
-6.2 (f) For purposes of the credit for the sale of agricultural land only, the family member 6.3 definitional exclusions in subdivision 1, paragraph (c), clauses (4) and (5), do not apply.
-6.4 For a sale to a family member to qualify for the credit, the sales price of the agricultural 6.5 land must equal or exceed the assessed value of the land as of the date of the sale.
-For 6.6 purposes of this paragraph, "sale to a family member" means a sale to a beginning farmer 6.7 in which the beginning farmer or the beginning farmer's spouse is a family member of: 6.8 (1) the owner of the agricultural land; or 6.9 (2) a partner, member, shareholder, or trustee of the owner of the agricultural land.
-6.10 (g) For a sale to an emerging a limited-resource farmer, the credit rate under paragraph 6.11 (a), clause (1), is twelve percent rather than eight percent.
-6.12 6.13 Sec.
-6. Minnesota Statutes 2023 Supplement, section 41B.0391, subdivision 4, is amended to read: 6.14 Subd.
-4. Authority duties. (a) The authority shall: 6.15 (1) approve and certify or recertify beginning farmers as eligible for the program under 6.16 this section; 6.17 (2) approve and certify or recertify owners of agricultural assets as eligible for the tax 6.18 credit under subdivision 2 subject to the allocation limits in paragraph (c); 6.19 (3) provide necessary and reasonable assistance and support to beginning farmers for 6.20 qualification and participation in financial management programs approved by the authority; 6.21 (4) refer beginning farmers to agencies and organizations that may provide additional 6.22 pertinent information and assistance; and 6.23 (5) notwithstanding section 41B.211, the Rural Finance Authority must share information 6.24 with the commissioner of revenue to the extent necessary to administer provisions under 6.25 this subdivision and section 290.06, subdivisions 37 and 38.
-The Rural Finance Authority 6.26 must annually notify the commissioner of revenue of approval and certification or 6.27 recertification of beginning farmers and owners of agricultural assets under this section.
-6.28 For credits under subdivision 2, the notification must include the amount of credit approved 6.29 by the authority and stated on the credit certificate.
-6.30 (b) The certification of a beginning farmer or an owner of agricultural assets under this 6.31 time the beginning farmer or owner of agricultural assets must apply to the authority forrecertification.
+6.1 exceeds this limitation, the excess is a beginning farmer incentive credit carryover according 6.2 to section 290.06, subdivision 37.

+- (f) For purposes of the credit for the sale of agricultural land only, the family member definitional exclusions in subdivision 1, paragraph (c), clauses (4) and (5), do not apply.
+For a sale to a family member to qualify for the credit, the sales price of the agricultural land must equal or exceed the assessed value of the land as of the date of the sale.
+For purposes of this paragraph, "sale to a family member" means a sale to a beginning farmer in which the beginning farmer or the beginning farmer's spouse is a family member of: - (1) the owner of the agricultural land; or - (2) a partner, member, shareholder, or trustee of the owner of the agricultural land. - (g) For a sale to an emerging a limited-resource farmer, the credit rate under paragraph 6.11 (a), clause (1), is twelve percent rather than eight percent.
+6.12 - Sec.
+6. Minnesota Statutes 2023 Supplement, section 41B.0391, subdivision 4, is amended to read: - 6.15 Subd.
+4. Authority duties. (a) The authority shall: - (1) approve and certify or recertify beginning farmers as eligible for the program under 6.16 this section; 6.17 - (2) approve and certify or recertify owners of agricultural assets as eligible for the tax credit under subdivision 2 subject to the allocation limits in paragraph (c); - (3) provide necessary and reasonable assistance and support to beginning farmers for qualification and participation in financial management programs approved by the authority; - (4) refer beginning farmers to agencies and organizations that may provide additional pertinent information and assistance; and - (5) notwithstanding section 41B.211, the Rural Finance Authority must share information with the commissioner of revenue to the extent necessary to administer provisions under this subdivision and section 290.06, subdivisions 37 and 38.
+The Rural Finance Authority must annually notify the commissioner of revenue of approval and certification or recertification of beginning farmers and owners of agricultural assets under this section.
+For credits under subdivision 2, the notification must include the amount of credit approved by the authority and stated on the credit certificate. - (b) The certification of a beginning farmer or an owner of agricultural assets under this section is valid for the year of the certification and the two following years, after which

+Sec.
+6. 6 time the beginning farmer or owner of agricultural assets must apply to the authority for recertification.